 Our knowledge of basic antibody structure was derived from a variety of experimental observations.
-When the -globulin fraction of serum is separated into high- and low-molecularweight fractions, antibodies of around 150,000-MW, designated as immunoglobulin G (IgG) are found in the lowmolecular-weight fraction.
+When the -globulin fraction of serum is separated into high- and lowmolecularweight fractions, antibodies of around 150,000-MW, designated as immunoglobulin G (IgG) are found in the lowmolecular- weight fraction.
 In a key experiment, brief digestion of IgG with the enzyme papain produced three fragments, two of which were identical fragments and a third that was quite different.
 The two identical fragments (each with a MW of 45,000), had antigen-binding activity and were called Fab fragments ("fragment, antigen binding").
 The other fragment (MW of 50,000) had no antigenbinding activity at all.
-Because it was found to crvstallize during cold storage, was called the Fc fragment it ("fragment. crystallizable").
-Digestion with pepsin, a different proteolytic enzyme, also demonstrated that the antigen-binding properties of an antibody can be separated from the rest of the molecule.
+Because it was found to storage, called the crystallize during cold it was Fc fragment ("fragment, crystallizable").Digestion with pepsin, a different proteolytic enzyme, also demonstrated that the antigen-binding properties of an antibody can be separated from the rest of the molecule.
 Pepsin digestion generated a single 100,000- MW fragment composed of two Fab-like fragments designated the F(ab)2 fragment, which binds antigen.
 The Fc fragment was not recovered from pepsin digestion because it had been digested into multiple fragments.